milochen0418/eos-script/README.md

 user2 call function in user1 contract   (user1 is a contract name. also account name too... the same?)
 $ cleos push action user1 hi '["user"]' -p user2@active
+$ cleos push action user1 hiauth '["user"]' -p user2@active  <-- this should not be work after calling it

-If you want to redploy it in new clear environment, then
+$ cleos push action user1 hiauth '["user2"]' -p user2@active <-- this should be work after calling it If you want to redploy it in new clear environment, then
 you can reset environment by calling
 ./envReboot.sh in the volder  ~/eos-script/installation/